webfx-project/webfx/README.md

 WebFX solves this problem by providing a web port of JavaFX (the [webfx-kit][webfx-kit-link] module) that can be compiled by GWT together with your application code.

-WebFX also provides (via the [webfx-platform][webfx-platform-link] module) some cross-platform APIs (ex: json, timers, websockets, web workers, etc...) that work both in the JVM and the browser.

 You will have 2 builds of your application.
 A pure JavaFX build that you will use for the development, testing and debugging in your preferred Java IDE.
 And a web build resulting from the compilation of your application code together with the WebFX code by GWT.